ShaneCurcuru/opensourceconduct/index.md

 ## FOSS Projects CoC Listing

 Curious if which projects have a strong CoC, or where the CoC for a specific project or foundation was derived from?
-Read our [**curated list of major FOSS project CoCs**](/projects).
-Most projects copy or modify a one of a small set of [**widely used core CoCs**](/corecoc), and you can see which core codes get used in what projects.
+Read our [curated list of major FOSS project CoCs](/projects).
+Most projects copy or modify a one of a small set of [widely used core CoCs](/corecoc), and you can see which core codes get used in what projects.

 ## Conference CoCs